balo85/foundation_paragraphs/README.md

 **Q: How does *Accordions* and *Responsive Accordions Tabs* paragraphs works?**

-A: This two paragraphs make you easy to manage this two Zurb Foundation elements, both [Accordion](https://get.foundation/sites/docs/accordion.html) and [Responsive Accordion Tabs](https://get.foundation/sites/docs/responsive-accordion-tabs.html).
+A: These two paragraphs make it easy for you to manage these two elements of Zurb Foundation, both [Accordion](https://get.foundation/sites/docs/accordion.html) and [Responsive Accordion Tabs](https://get.foundation/sites/docs/responsive-accordion-tabs.html).
-Please, read the official doc to understand the definition of the settings.
+Please read the official document for the definition of the settings.

 **Q: How does *Highlight* paragraph works?**

-A: The paragraph give you the opportunity to add a single WYSIWYG text editor in the cell, plus the opportunity to manage Custom ID and custom classes.
+A: The paragraph allows you to add a single WYSIWYG text editor in the cell, plus the ability to handle custom IDs and custom classes.
-We find that we need quite always to manage some Highlight content with different style from Text, so we keep this content as standard.
+We find that there is a need to manage Highlight content with a different style from Text, so we are keeping this content as standard.

 **Q: How does *CTA Banner* paragraph works?**

-A: The paragraph give you the opportunity to add a block with the following field
+A: The paragraph gives you the opportunity to add a block with the following field
 * Custom ID and custom classes
 * CTA link
 * Title
 * Text element as WYSIWYG editor
 * Background image
-  We find that we need quite always to manage some CTA Banner, so we keep this content as standard.
+There are always a few CTA banners to deal with, so we keep this content as standard.

+\
 **Q: How does *Separator* paragraph works?**

 A: Sometimes you need to add an empty space, or a stylized space, between different paragraphs.
-This paragraph give you the opportunity to manage it.
+This paragraph gives you the opportunity to manage it.
 You can define
 * Custom ID and custom classes
 * Top and bottom margin.
 We define a basic set of spaces (0, 1, 2, 3), but feel free to add more when you need.
 Use spacers.scss as help to manage them.
 * Separator type